Behind the portrait/headshot: an in-depth look at my process

 Probably because you’ll see every single good portrait include some form of it. 😉 I have been trained and mentored by some A-MA-ZING photographers out there.
 One of them is the great Peter Hurley, whose process you’ll recognise in some of these images (especially with my terrible squinch).
 I combine what I learned from him with my own techniques for portraiture.

-If I hire you for portraiture, will this be the same process?
+If I work with you, will this be the same process?

 Why do these images look so bad?
 I thought you were a photographer??
 YOU HAD ONE JOB MELISSA